paulsmythev/ChatSystem3002/README.md

 - Current_user – stores the current logged in user, accessible to both server and client.
 <br>"_id" : number, "email" : string, "username" : string, "password" : string, "role" : string, "profilepicture" : string
-<br>- Users – stores all users for the project and prevents adding a new user that has the same username.
+- Users – stores all users for the project and prevents adding a new user that has the same username.
 It also contains the role the user has within the site.
 <br>"_id" : number, "email" : string, "username" : string, "password" : string, "role" : string, "profilepicture" : string
-<br>- Groups – simply contains the basics with relational data store groups_users.
+- Groups – simply contains the basics with relational data store groups_users.
 <br>"_id" : number, "name" : string, "createdBy_id" : string, "description" : string, "groupPicture_id" : string****
-<br>- Channels – stores the basics of name, description and the group its associated with.<br>
+- Channels – stores the basics of name, description and the group its associated with.
 <br>"_id" : 1, "group_id" : number, "name" : string, "createdBy_id" : string, "description" : string, "groupPicture_id" : string
-<br>- Groups_users – creates the relationship link between groups and users, once you know what group a user is apart of then the channels can be easily identified.
+- Groups_users – creates the relationship link between groups and users, once you know what group a user is apart of then the channels can be easily identified.
 <br>"_id" : ObjectId, "group_id" : number, "user_id" : number, "username" : string, "name" : string
-<br>- Chatlogs – contains information about the group and channel a one to many relationship within containing the individual chat logs.
+- Chatlogs – contains information about the group and channel a one to many relationship within containing the individual chat logs.
 <br>"_id" : ObjectId, "group_id" : number, "group_name" : string, "channel_id" : number, "channel_name" : sting, "chatlog" : [{"log_id" : 1, "user_id" : 1, "username" : string, "timestamp" : timestamp, "message" : string, "profilepicture" : string, "imageStatus" : boolean, "imageName" : string}]

 ## REST API